ESA-APEx/apex_documentation/interoperability/geospatial_explorer.md

 ### Interface Groups - `interfaceGroups`

 An optional array of strings to be used as names/keys.
-This is currently used to configure the grouping of layer UI elements such as the layer cards.
-Will be expanded in later versions.
+This is currently used to configure the grouping of layer UI elements, such as the layer cards.
+This will be expanded in later versions.

 ### Exclusivity Sets - `exclusivitySets`